-Risk Detail (cause) Implications (consequence) Gross Likelihood Gross Impact Net Likeliho od Net Impact Direction of Travel Risk Owner and Actions Outcomes may be difficult to evidence due to longevity Lack of resources: numbers and/or specialist skills Other Council priorities may result in less focus on Health and Wellbeing outcomes Failure to deliver Health and Wellbeing responsibilities Failure to integrate Public Health outcomes Reliance on partners outside of the council's control Partner (eg NHS) financial pressures may effect outcomes delivered Probable Major (20) The Council have oversight of the Health and Wellbeing Board, which has ownership of the Joint Health and Wellbeing Strategy for 2017-2021 and is responsible for monitoring of outcomes through regular progress reports and a performance management framework.
+Risk Detail (cause) Implications (consequence) Gross Likelihood Controls Net Likeliho od Net Impact Direction of Travel Risk Owner and Actions Outcomes may be difficult to evidence due to longevity Lack of resources: numbers and/or specialist skills Other Council priorities may result in less focus on Health and Wellbeing outcomes Failure to deliver Health and Wellbeing responsibilities Failure to integrate Public Health outcomes Reliance on partners outside of the council's control Partner (eg NHS) financial pressures may effect outcomes delivered Probable Major (20) The Council have oversight of the Health and Wellbeing Board, which has ownership of the Joint Health and Wellbeing Strategy for 2017-2021 and is responsible for monitoring of outcomes through regular progress reports and a performance management framework.
 A governance structure is in place for delivery of the Joint Health and Wellbeing Strategy The Health and Wellbeing Board is responsible for producing a Joint Strategic Needs Assessment setting out the priorities for health and wellbeing which is regularly refreshed A Public Health Strategy which helps to embed the Health and Wellbeing Board priorities across all areas of the Council's business Embedding the One Planet York's better decision making tool into strategic planning and policy developments to evidence the consideration of potential health and wellbeing impacts.
-Moderate (14) No change Development of a Public Health Strategy for 2018 to 2021 (Sharon Stoltz, 31/1/2019) The scope of the strategy has been widened to include key partners, particularly the Vale of York Clinical Commissioning Group.
-This will require further consultation and engagement and so, as a consequence, the timescale for completion of the strategy and obtaining approval has been changed.
+Possible Moderate (14) No change Development of a Public Health Strategy for 2018 to 2021 (Sharon Stoltz, 01/08/2018)

 KCR 7 CAPITAL PROGRAMME: Failure to deliver the Capital Programme, which includes high profile projects.
-The capital programme currently has a budget of £360m from 2018/19 to 2022/23.
+The capital programme currently has approximately 85 schemes with a budget of £215m from 2017/18 to 2021/22.
 The schemes range in size and complexity but are currently looking to deliver two very high profile projects, the Community Stadium and York Central, which are key developments for the city.

-Risk Detail (cause) Implications (consequence) Gross Likelihood Gross Impact Net Likelihood Net Impact Direction of Travel Risk Owner and Actions Complex projects with inherent risks Large capital programme being managed with reduced resources across the Council Additional costs and delays to delivery of projects The benefits to the community are not realised Reputational Damage Probable Major (20) Project boards and project plans Regular monitoring of schemes Capital programme reporting to Executive and A&G Financial, legal and procurement support included within the capital budget for specialist support skills Revised Project Management Framework Additional resource approved to support project management Capital Strategy 2018/19 to 2022/23 approved in Feb 2018 Possible Moderate (14) No change Development of capital strategy for 2019-20 (Ian Floyd, 31/01/2019)
+Risk Detail (cause) Implications (consequence) Gross Likelihood Controls Net Likelihood Net Impact Risk Owner and Actions Complex projects with inherent risks Large capital programme being managed with reduced resources across the Council Additional costs and delays to delivery of projects The benefits to the community are not realised Reputational Damage Probable Major (20) Project boards and project plans Regular monitoring of schemes Capital programme reporting to Executive and A&G Financial, legal and procurement support included within the capital budget for specialist support skills Revised Project Management Framework Additional resource approved to support project management Capital Strategy 2018/19 to 2022/23 approved in Feb 2018 Possible Moderate (14) No change Development of capital strategy for 2019-20 (lan Floyd, 31/01/2019)